HalkowichJasperSA/labs/variables/README.md

 In Algebra, you'd attempt to solve for `age`, and this would be impossible.
 How can age equal itself plus one?

-But if you remember that the `=` represents assignment, and not equality, you can read this as: "addi one to the current value stored in `age`, then reassign this new value to `age`".
+But if you remember that the `=` represents assignment, and not equality, you can read this as: "add one to the current value stored in `age`, then reassign this new value to `age`".

 Keep in mind when you write a statement like this, you must have already assigned an initial value to `age`.
 For example: